 Community partners will be asked to complete an online evaluation.
 Information from this survey will be used for program planning and quality improvement.

-What if I don't need service learners, but I do not need volunteers?
+What if I don't need service learners, but I do not need interns?

-Career Development Services, on campus, provides a list of volunteer and community service opportunities for our students.
+Career Development Services provides a list of intership opportunities for our students.
 Click on the following link to see their webpage: Career Development